broxeph/chris-contacter/README.md

 It will wait an hour between each service, and stop when it receives a response.

 This is meant to be run locally, and is not production-ready; hence unforgivable things like running Postgres in Docker, and Celery with `DEBUG = True`.
+If you ask nicely, Alex will let you use his very special 707-CHRIS-GO Twilio SMS number :)

 Stack
 -----